Finmatics/einvoice-transformer/README.md

 ## News and Noteworthy

+* v0.2.4 - 2024-02-26
+    * Updated the Inbetween XSD to include MeteringPosition/Conversion and other information
 * v0.2.3 - 2024-01-25
     * Updated the Inbetween XSD to include Metering/ConsumptionHistory information
 * v0.2.2 - 2024-01-25